joewdavies/gridviz-ookla/README.md

 ```

 ## Step 2: Tile CSV using GridTiler
-Cell size in Robinson for ookla is 445.645 x, 351 y

 Once our data is in a grid.csv file, simply run `gridtiler -i grid.csv -r 350` (350 being the resolution, i.e. the size of each cell) in the folder where the grid.csv file is located to produce the tiled grid in a out/ folder.